 1. Visit the Museo Glauco Lombardi

 Among the eclectic collection of art are the empress’ gowns, jewels, and furniture.
-You’ll see crockery, the embroidery she made, and learn about her family and connections.
-The Glauco Lombardi museum also displays cultural works from Parma.
-On display are paintings made by Paulo Toschi, Giuseppi Molteni, and Giuseppe Drugman.
+You’ll see crockery, the embroidery she made and learn about her family and connections.
+The Glauco Lombardi Museum also displays cultural works from Parma.
+On display are paintings by Paulo Toschi, Giuseppi Molteni, and Giuseppe Drugman.

 2. Attend a show at the Teatro Regio di Parma or the Teatro Farnese